shannon-greenlight/bonkulator/README.md

 - release.bat ... used to update release number in the code and create release binary zip
 - out ... this folder must be created.
 It holds compile output

+The Arduino libraries from the Arduino-Libs repo must be included.
+Put them in the 'code' folder in a folder named 'libraries'.
+Copy the entire contents of the folder, not the folder itself.

+Please use the latest version of the Arduino IDE to compile and load code if you are using a Mac.

 # BonkDaddy

 The Bonk Daddy is an addition to the Bonkulator that provides these benefits:

 - Front Panel USB access